SWI-Prolog/contrib-protobufs/protobufs_overview.md

 another.
 Most occupy only two bytes   in the wire-stream.
 An enumeration requires that you specify a callable   predicate like commands/2, below.
-The first argument is an atom  specifying   the  name  of token, and the second is an non-negative integer  that   specifies  the  token's value.
+The first argument is an atom  specifying   the  name  of token, and the second is an integer  that   specifies  the  token's value.
 These  must  of  course,  match  a   corresponding  enumeration  in  the .proto file.